 We've collected a number of resources below, but DigitalNZ is the search site for all things New Zealand and a great resource for research — have a browse!

 About these images

-The images you see in the gallery to the left are displayed with kind permission.
+The images you see in the gallery are displayed with the generous permission of a number of institutions.
 Click through for a larger version of each image and a link to the source online.

 Our sources were: